Ricoh Ricomac 1200 Desktop Calculator

 The Ricoh Ricomac 1200 is an OEM version of the Unicom 1200, manufactured

-by the Unicom business unit of AMI (American Microsystems), and sold under
+by the Unicom business unit of AMI (American Micros-ystems, Inc.), and

-of different calculator companies that sold the machines under their own names,
+of different calculator companies that sold calculators under their own names,

 including Ricoh, Commodore, and perhaps others.
 Subtle variances in cabinet